Incomus/yandex-practicum/README.md

 # yandex-practicum
 work in progress

-Computer vision project, that describes usage of TensorFlow's Keras, ResNet and convolutional neural network was lost forever, much sadness
+Computer vision project, that describes usage of TensorFlow's Keras, ResNet and convolutional neural networks was lost forever, much sadness